Meet the Staff

 In case you've been wondering about the same things, we'd like to introduce the staff to you.

 Gail A. Schlachter started Reference Service Press (RSP) when she was working in the library at California State University at Long Beach.
 With the help of her mother (who wrote out all the invoices because she didn't know how to type) and her children (who packed the books and carted them off to the post office), she issued the company's first financial aid title in 1978: Directory of Financial Aid For Women.
 Since then, under her direction, Reference Service Press has grown into the only publishing company in the United States specializing solely in the development of print and electronic sources of information on financial aid for specific groups, including women, minorities, the disabled, individuals interested in going abroad, and veterans, military personnel, and their dependents.
-She is involved in all aspects of the business--research, editorial, processing, marketing, and distribution.
-Long active in the library field, Gail has won numerous awards in recognition of her outstanding contributions and was recently named the University of Wisconsin SLIS "Alumna of the Year."
-In her "spare" time, you can find Gail teaching her favorite subject (reference) at San Jose State University, helping to remodel the company's headquarters, and anticipating the time her four grandchildren (Hayley, Leah, Jacob, and Dina) can carry on the family publishing tradition.
-To e-mail Gail Schlachter: GailSchlachter@rspfunding.com
+She was involved in all aspects of the business--research, editorial, processing, marketing, and distribution.
+Long active in the library field, Gail won numerous awards in recognition of her outstanding contributions and was named the University of Wisconsin SLIS "Alumna of the Year."
+For more information about how Gail started and grew the company, read this interview.

 Mike Fields, programmer par excellence and president of PageCentre, Inc., is the technical brains behind the project.
 We have yet to find a programming problem he can't solve.
 But, programming isn't his only passion.
 Tennis and fishing rate high on his list, too.
 To e-mail Mike Fields: email@example.com